A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data

 There are a number of further developments that can be made for siISDMs.
-For instance, we currently assume the random effects to be a spatial field, but a natural extension is to make the random effects spatio-temporal if the surveys are spatially- and temporally-indexed, although an additional challenge here is the subsequent increase computational complexity.
-Also, the siISDM combines a data-driven component (represented by the spatial field) with a science-informed component (represented by the survey-specific catch efficiency functions).
+For instance, we currently assume the random effects to be a spatial field, but a natural extension is to make the random effects spatio-temporal if the surveys are spatially- and temporally-indexed, although an additional challenge here is the subsequent increase in computational complexity.
+As the spatial field is observed over the ocean, more complicated construction of the spatial field, such as one accounting for physical barriers \citep{bakka2019non} might also be used.
+Also, the siISDM combines a data-driven component (represented by the spatial field) with a science-informed component (represented by the survey-specific CEFs).
 In our application to the scallop abundance data, this approach outperforms the additive field ISDM which relies solely on the spatial fields to describe differences between surveys.
-This suggests that incorporating further scientific knowledge into ISDMs can potentially further enhance its performance.
-As an example, for some species, especially those surveyed with more complex gears or those exhibiting complex interactions with their habitats, it may be appropriate to allow the parameters $\gammavec$ characterizing the catch efficiency functions $h_j(\cdot)$ to vary with environmental predictors and/or space \citep[a type of spatially varying single index model e.g.,][]{luo2016single}.
-Finally, beyond fisheries abundance in ecology, the idea of data integration has become a popular topic in the statistics literature of late \citep[see the recent reviews of][]{hector2024data,han2025frontiers}.
-We believe the single index approach may provide an alternative to, but also learn from, recent developments in this literature e.g., using method-of-moment techniques for more scalable computation or using hierarchical/fusion-type penalties to borrow strength for the catch efficiency functions $h_j(\cdot)$ \citep[e.g.,][]{tang2016fused,hector2021distributed}.
+This more broadly suggests that incorporating further scientific knowledge into ISDMs can potentially further enhance its performance.
+As an example, for some species, especially those surveyed with more complex gear or those exhibiting complex interactions with their habitats, it may be appropriate to allow the parameters $\gammavec$ characterizing the CEFs $h_j(\cdot)$ to vary with environmental predictors and/or space \citep[a type of spatially varying single index model e.g.,][]{luo2016single}.
+Equally, we acknowledge that survey-specific discrepancies in catch efficiency can arise through a wide variety of mechanisms beyond differences in fishing gear type.
+For example, when spatially-varying processes variability in both substrate type and complexity are the principal drivers of catch efficiency differences \citep{delargy2023global}, then there may be much less practical difference between the proposed siISDM and the more flexible additive field ISDM.

+Finally, beyond fisheries abundance in ecology, the idea of data integration has become a popular topic in the statistics literature of late \citep[see the recent reviews of][]{han2025frontiers}.
+We believe the single index approach may provide an alternative to, but also learn from, recent developments in this literature e.g., using method-of-moment techniques for more scalable computation or using hierarchical/fusion-type penalties to borrow strength for the CEFs $h_j(\cdot)$ \citep[e.g.,][]{hector2021distributed,hui2024homogeneity}.